polystat/awesome-bugs/README.md

     }
 ```

-If code sample consists of several files they also can be puted in subsection:
+If a code sample consists of several files they also can be put in subsection:
 ```
 ...
 code: